maemo-leste/pymaemo-svn/www/documentation/python_hildon_tutorial/sphinx/ch-GtkAdditions.rst

 ::

-  GtkButton(size)
+  gtk.Button(size)
-  GtkToggleButton(size)
+  gtk.ToggleButton(size)
-  GtkRadioButton(type_size, group)
+  gtk.RadioButton(type_size, group)
   def hildon_gtk_radio_button_new_from_widget(size, radio_group_member):

 UI Modes
 ********

 Hildon defines two modes in the UI that change the way user interacts with certain widgets.
 The main purpose of these modes is to enable direct manipulation of items, while still allowing user to select single or multiple items, when it is necessary.
-Thw following modes are supported:
+The following modes are supported:

 Normal mode
   It is the default mode.
 In lists and grids, tapping on an item causes a direct action.
 In views, this direct action could open a new subview to perform a certain action with the item.